 “At the end of the day, we cannot go on a small study that was unblinded,” said Dr. Molly Wanner, an instructor in dermatology at Harvard Medical School.
 (Read what she said again.)

-The good news is the appearance of the dimples bumps and shadows can be fixed by reversing the muscular atrophy in the muscles of the trouble zones.
-This can be done at home with multi-dimensional exercises; without the need for weights and painful gym machines.
+The good news is the appearance of the dimples, ripples and shadows can be fixed by reversing the muscular atrophy in the muscles of the trouble zones.
+This can be done at home with gentle, multi-dimensional exercises; without the need for weights and painful gym machines.

 Be sure to utilize proper form, correct tempo and synergistic sequence.